PicoPixl/GlassDash/README.md

 1. Clone this repository.
 2. Run the container:
     ```bash
-    docker-compose up -d
+    docker-compose up -d --build
     ```
 3. Access the dashboard at `http://localhost:4422`.

 ### Data Persistence
+The application uses a **Server-Authoritative** model.
 The `docker-compose.yml` file maps a local `./data` folder to the container.
-Your links and settings will be saved in `./data/settings.json`.
-Back up this file to save your configuration.
+*   Your links and settings are saved in `./data/settings.json`.
+*   **Back up this file** to save your configuration.
+*   If you delete this file, the server will recreate it with default links on the next restart.

 ## Security Warning